Understanding the AP Human Geography Unit 2 Test: Population and Migration

 -

 Migration Theories: Familiarize yourself with push and pull factors, as well as specific types of migration like internal, international, voluntary, and forced.
-The Ravenstein's laws of migration provide a framework for understanding these movements Took long enough..
+The Ravenstein's laws of migration provide a framework for understanding these movements Surprisingly effective..

 -

-Population Policies: Governments use policies to influence population growth, such as China's former one-child policy or pronatalist measures in countries with low birth rates Not complicated — just consistent..
+Population Policies: Governments use policies to influence population growth, such as China's former one-child policy or pronatalist measures in countries with low birth rates.

 Practice Questions and Test Strategies

 A good AP Human Geography Unit 2 test PDF will include a variety of practice questions.
-That said, multiple-choice questions often test your ability to interpret maps, graphs, and data tables.
-Free-response questions may ask you to analyze population trends, compare migration patterns, or evaluate the impact of population policies.
+Multiple-choice questions often test your ability to interpret maps, graphs, and data tables.
+Free-response questions may ask you to analyze population trends, compare migration patterns, or evaluate the impact of population policies Most people skip this — try not to.
+But it adds up..

 When practicing, pay attention to the following strategies: